yanbab/backoff/README.md

-# Backoff
+# Backoff documentation

 Backoff is a PHP/MySQL application for generating web site administration interfaces.

-It makes it simple for developers to implement beautiful and elegant interfaces with very little effort while providing clients an easy to use interface to manage their website.
+It makes it simple for developers to implement beautiful and elegant interfaces with very little effort, while providing clients an easy to use interface to manage their website.

 ## Installation